 Jesus is the visible image of an invisible God.
 Jesus is the personification of the greatest and most perfect love in history.
 Jesus loves you more than you could ever, ever, imagine.
 And He wants to be in relationship with you.
 He’s not waiting to judge you or to tell you off, because He has already paid the price for what you’ve done.
 Jesus transformed my life and He wants to do the same for you.

 I’d encourage you, if you want to get to know Jesus, to go to a bible based church and tell them you’ve come to find out about Jesus.
 They’ll welcome you.
-If you’re in the North East of England, or Tanzania, then we’d love to say hello to you at NCLC.
+I attend St George’s in the North East of England, if you’re local to us it’d be great to say hello to you.
 Further afield there are many, many great churches where you can go and meet Jesus.
+If you want help finding one, get in touch.
 It’s the best decision you’ll ever make.